-The Executive Group controls the Trust at an executive level, implementing the policies laid down by the Board and reporting back to them.
+The Executive Group manages the Trust at an executive level, implementing the policies laid down by the Board and reporting back to them.
 As a group, the Executive Group are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in each Academy Leadership Team often contain a Trustee.
 Some spending control is devolved to members of the Academy Leadership Team, with limits above which a member of the Executive Group must countersign.

-Julie Taylor - Chief Executive Officer
+Scott Hudson - Chief Executive

 Scott started his career as a PE teacher in 1992 and after a number of years teaching PE in schools in Nottingham and Fenland, he secured his first headship at a Cambridgeshire school in 2005.
 Following 7 years of successful headship including its conversion to an Academy, Scott moved to a larger Local Authority school with a sixth form in Northamptonshire.
 Having been there for less than 6 weeks an Ofsted inspection placed the school in special measures and ultimately it became an Academy as part of a large, regionally based MAT and Scott led the school out of special measures shortly after.

 In 2015, Scott secured a post as Principal in an academy in Peterborough that had been in special measures for 18 months.
 The academy was part of a small but growing MAT based in Cambridgeshire.
 The school was removed from special measures in his second term and at that point it was agreed it should be ‘re-brokered’ to the newly established Thomas Deacon Education Trust.
 That school is now the Queen Katharine Academy.

 In June 2018, after 18 months of working as part of TDET, Scott took on the role of its Director of Secondary Education, which was then developed into a wider role, overseeing the overall education strategy for the Trust, supporting Principals in both the Secondary and Primary phase.